 Visitors, particularly parents/guardians are welcome at the school.
-In order to properly monitor the safety of students and staff Every visitor must report to the main office and show a state- issued picture I.D. upon entering the school to obtain a pass.
-If a person wishes to meet with a member of the staff, he/she should call for an appointment prior to coming to the school in order to schedule a time that is suitable for everyone.
+In order to properly monitor the safety of students and staff Every visitor must report to the main office and sh schedule a time that is suitable for everyone.
 Shadowing of current students is prohibited.